-Consular notification: While some countries will automatically notify the nearest U.S. Embassy or Consulate if a U.S. citizen is detained or arrested in a foreign country, that might not always be the case.
-To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. Embassy or Consulate as soon as you are arrested or detained overseas.
+Consular notification: To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. Embassy or Consulate as soon as you are arrested or detained overseas.

 If arrested, U.S. citizens should contact the U.S. Embassy or Consulate General for assistance.
 The U.S. Embassy and Consulate will provide information on the local judicial system and a list of local attorneys.